Siege of Mirandola (1511)

 The siege of Mirandola took place from 2 January to 19 January 1511 as a part of Pope Julius II's campaign to keep France from dominating northern Italy during the War of the League of Cambrai.
 At that time Mirandola was the capital of the Duchy of Mirandola in the Italian region of Emilia.
+The fortress was defended by 400 French infantrymen commanded by Alessandro Trivulzio, 100 soldiers from Ferrara, and 70 Mirandola soldiers.
 The siege was conducted by Julius after he had broken away from the League of Cambrai and entered into a treaty with Venice.

 Background

-In the early years of the 16th Century, the leading powers of Europe including the Holy Roman Empire, Spain, and France all had an interest in the territories that today constitute Italy.
+In the early years of the 16th Century, the leading powers of Europe including the Holy Roman Empire, and France all had an interest in the territories that today constitute Italy.
 Among the local Italian powers, the Republic of Venice and the Papal States ranked among the strongest independent political entities.

 For Pope Julius II, the leader of the Roman Catholic Church and the ruler of the Papal States, the presence of foreign powers in Italy represented a significant problem as he planned to make the Papacy the arbiter of the Italian Wars.
 (Note: Above all, the notion of Julius II for barbarian hostility seems to have been a genuine inspiration...the Pope's desired derived...from the Pope's harbouring an ancient grudge against them, or because over the years his suspicion grew into hate, or because he desired the glory of being the man who liberated Italy from the barbarians.)
 Another issue, and more immediate after the occupation in Romagna of Rimini, Faenza, and Cervia, was the dominance of Venice: Julius felt that the Papal States could prosper as a buffer between two foreign powers if it could grow and maintain its possessions in central Italy.
 A strong local competitor such as Venice, however, would hamper the Papal States' ability to dominate central Italy.

 As a result, on 25 March 1509, Julius joined the leading European powers in the League of Cambrai which had as its expressed purpose the partition of the possessions of the Republic of Venice.